GoogleCloudPlatform/click-to-deploy/docker/hydra/README.md

 This section describes how to spin up a Ory Hydra service using this image.

-### Runnung Hydra with PostgreSQL Datadase service
+### Running Hydra with PostgreSQL Database service

 First, let's create a network for our Hydra setup.